 For women who have no issues in their pregnancy and have a job that is not dangerous, the question then becomes when is exactly the best time to stop working.
 Should you work right up until you go into labor, or should you stop once you are early term so you can rest up and prepare for your impending arrival?

 The answer to this is very personal.
-Some women who have a limited amount of time off or who want to save up that time for after baby is born may opt to work until they deliver (the Family Medical Leave Act covers your rights during pregnancy and immediately after birth).
-Other moms may want to use the few weeks before they give birth preparing for their baby and ensuring all their check-lists are completed.
-Still others may want to continue to work but have found the common third trimester symptoms make it too uncomfortable, so they may stop early or cut back their hours.
+Some women who have a limited amount of time off or who want to save up that time for after the baby is born may opt to work until they deliver (the Family Medical Leave Act covers your rights during pregnancy and immediately after birth).
+Other moms may want to use the few weeks before they give birth preparing for their baby and ensuring all their checklists are completed.
+Still, others may want to continue to work but have found the common third-trimester symptoms make it too uncomfortable, so they may stop early or cut back their hours.

 Whatever you decide, be sure to take a few things into consideration.
 What is your financial situation, and if you stop working early will you still receive pay through covered leave?
 If not, can you afford this?
 Are you still covered by your medical insurance if you stop working before you deliver?
 What has your boss said, and will this affect whether or not your job is waiting for you when you decide to return?
 It is best to think about all these things far in advance so that you aren’t left scrambling at the last minute!

 - The Society of Obstetricians and Gynaecologists in Canada